Brett-Kennedy/PRISM-Rules/README.md

 The algorithm works strictly with categorical features, in both the X and Y columns.
 This implementation will, therefore, automatically bin any numeric columns to support the algorithm.
 By default, three equal-count bins (representing low, medium, and high values for the feature) are used, but this is configurable.

 The algorithm works by creating a set of rules for each class in the target column.
 The generated rules should be read in a first-rule-to-fire manner, and so all rules are generated and presented in a sensible order.
 For each value in the target column, the algorithm generates one rule at a time.
 As each rule is discovered, the rows matching that rule are removed, and the next rule is found to best describe the remaining rows.
 The rules may each have any number of terms.
-For each value in the target column, we start again with the full dataset, again removing rows as rules are discovered, and generating additional rules to explain the remaining rows for this target class value.
+For each value in the target column, we start again with the full dataset, removing rows as rules are discovered, and generating additional rules to explain the remaining rows for this target class value.

 This implementation enhances the algorithm as described in Principles of Data Mining by outputting statistics related to each rule, as many induced rules can be of minimal significance, or of substantially lower signficance than other rules induced.
 As well, it allows providing parameters to specify the minimum coverage for each rule: the minimum number of rows in the training data for which it applies, and the minimum support: the minimum probability of the target class matching the descired value for rows matching the rule.
 These help reduce noise, though can result in some target classes having few or no rules, potentially not covering all rows for one or more target column values.
 In these cases, users may wish to adjust these paramaters.